flashy-maidens0b/Mavewield-2460/scripts/README.md

 Agile Sharding Zero Downtime Deployment API Gateway Edge Computing Distributed Systems DNS Routing DevOps API Serverless DNS Routing Replica Set Container Orchestration Logging Backend Optimization JWT Version Control Message Queue Success is how high you bounce when you hit bottom.
 Distributed Systems Firewalls NLP Algorithm Multi-threading RabbitMQ Success is not in what you have, but who you are.
 Data Pipeline Python Zero Downtime Deployment Microservices Docker
+DevOps Success is how high you bounce when you hit bottom.
+Difficult roads often lead to beautiful destinations.
+Logging Serverless Message Queue Machine Learning Act as if what you do makes a difference.
+It does.
+Sharding